Indiana sports betting makes flying start in debut month

 It’s no coincidence that the top two Indiana sportsbooks in terms of handle – Hammond and Ameristar – are located near the border with Illinois and just a few miles drive from downtown Chicago.

-As we reported earlier this week, plenty of Illinois bettors, frustrated by the slow progress of legal sports betting close to home, are hopping over the border for some betting action in neighbouring Indiana.
+As we reported earlier this week, plenty of Illinois bettors, frustrated by the slow progress of legal sports betting close to home, are hopping over the border for some betting action in neighboring Indiana.

 That’s likely to continue well into 2020 and those residents from Chicago and the surrounding areas of Illinois now (beginning on Oct.3) have the option of mobile wagering, without having to first register in a casino.